June 07, 2019//Tony HowlettLast Updated: April 30, 2020

 Today, it’s common for companies to outsource their non-core functions to vendors.
 It makes good business sense to focus company resources on your business and let other companies handle the standard IT infrastructure but only if the associated risks are identified and managed.
 Companies rely on vendors and cloud-based applications and networks (AWS, SaaS, etc.) to manage their CRM, back-office, and e-commerce infrastructure.
 This dependence on vendors increases efficiency, but it also increases your company’s susceptibility to threats.

 Using third-party vendors is now an accepted and integral part of operations, but it’s also the practice that makes businesses most vulnerable.
-Developing a risk management program that addresses vendor risk is essential for every business in the modern era of outsourcing.
+Developing a risk management program that addresses the best practices for third-party vendor risk is essential for every business in the modern era of outsourcing.
 Before you purchase new technology, you should define the current and expected business requirements, areas of risk within the vendor relationship lifecycle, and the types of vendors that need to be managed.

 When you have established this definition of your end-state vendor risk management environment, audit your current solutions to identify how well your current processes are working.
 As you review your vendor risk management processes and tools, look for opportunities to streamline existing processes.
 Use this assessment to evaluate new (or enhancements for your current) vendor risk management tools.